Maroon shining parrot: Description

 Adults have variable plumage; red/black face; rest of head brown/red, darker on hindcheeks; underparts dark maroon; dark blue collar across upper mantle, obvious in some birds but in others narrow and nearly absent; upperparts and tail green, feathers on rump in some individuals edged with maroon.
 Bill grey/black.
 Dark grey eye ring.
 Eye orange/yellow.

 The subspecies P. t. taviunensis differs from the nominate in that it lacks the blue on the lower part of its neck and the part of the face between the eyes and the bill on the sides of its head the coloring is not as black.
 Additionally, there is not much red or maroon coloring on the feathering on the rear of the bird.
 It is also smaller in size.

 The call of the maroon shining parrot is a mix of high-pitched nea-nea and arr sounds that are repeated in bursts, in addition to a variety of other squawks and hoots.
 The maroon shining parrot most commonly calls at night or when returning to its nest.

 In Tonga the maroon shining parrot is known as the Koki for the sound it makes.
 The bird was first introduced to Tonga by trade in the eighteenth century, but is now found only on the island of ʻEua.

 Distribution and habitat

-The maroon shining parrot is native to Fiji and Tonga, near the forests or on the islands of Kadavu and Ono.
+The maroon shining parrot is native to Fiji and Tonga.
 It is often found in mature forests as well as secondary growth forests, forested valleys (where they breed from June to January), coconut plantations, village gardens, farmlands, mangroves, and scrub.
 They are often found alone, in flocks up to 40 or in pairs.